-Customer needs analysis is used in a variety of product and brand management contexts, including Concept Development, development of the Core Product Concept, Product Development, Value Analysis, and Means-End Analysis (also known as Value Analysis, Value Chain Analysis, or Customer Value Analysis).
+Customer needs analysis is the process of identifying what requirements the customers has for a product or service.
+It’s used in a variety of product and brand management contexts, including concept development, product development, Value Analysis, and Means-End Analysis or Customer Value Analysis.

-One study for the development of a new bank credit card found that nine attributes were critical to consumers considering a new card: no annual fee, status, low interest rate, added value features, acceptance, credit limit, ability to carry a balance, location of the sponsoring bank, and availability.
+A Qualtrics Study for the development of a new bank credit card found that nine attributes were critical to consumers considering a new card: no annual fee, status, low-interest rate, added value features, acceptance, credit limit, ability to carry a balance, location of the sponsoring bank, and availability.
 These attributes were found to be linked to 12 benefits (consequences) that were perceived as part of card usage: not feeling cheated, independence, convenience, dependability, and saving money.

 Approaches Used to Elicit Brand Attitudes